 How are stick-built houses made?
 Let’s take a look at the differences.
-Stick-built houses are constructed from scratch on site.
+Stick-built houses are constructed from scratch on site, which follows various steps to build a custom home.
 This type of construction has both advantages and disadvantages.
 One advantage is that you can see how things are going and make changes if needed.

 A disadvantage is that weather can change the way the house needs to be built or what materials need to be used.
 Sticking with a plan will not always work when it rains or snows outside where the house is being built.

 Modular homes used to look similar to one another, but not anymore.
 Now that modular homes are the same as stick-built homes, you can choose a design you like.
 You might need an architect for help with designing your home.
 These photos show how modular homes are different from traditional home designs and lack distinctive characteristics.

 Some people might not want modular homes because they think that their homes will lose value in the future.
 But this is not always true.
 Buying a house should be an investment, and when you purchase it, you should make sure that it is an investment.
 Compared to stick-built dwellings, there are differences in reselling price if the property was modular or not.
 This used to be true for modular homes, but now there isn’t any stigma about them anymore.
 Modular housing has become popular among homeowners lately.